 Do you need a ticket for the Colosseum?

-You do need official Colosseum tickets to enter.
+The Colosseum is one of the top places to see in Rome, therefore tickets are required to enter.
 Unfortunately, you can’t just walk inside the Roman Colosseum as and when you please.
 You need to book a ticket in advance with a timeslot to turn up.
 Or you can buy Colosseum tickets at the ticketing office but this isn’t recommended as the lines are huge.

 The best way for booking tickets is by signing up for a tour.
 The best Colosseum tours will not only get you inside the arena but will teach you all about the history of the Colosseum.
 There are even some tours that get you exclusive access to areas otherwise out of bounds.

 Naturally, the Colosseum ticket price depends on how you choose to spend your visit.